stan-dot/friendly-disco/post.md

 source .venv/bin/activate
 which pip
 ```
-In order for this command to succeed:
+In order for the install command to succeed:
 ```
 pip install roapi
 ```